 Location: 1st Avenue & 61st Street, New York, NY 10065

-Dangerfield's is a New York comedy club that was opened in 1969 by the late comic Rodney "I Don't Get No Respect" Dangerfield and long-time friend Anthony Bevacqua, who still runs and operates one of the best comedy clubs NYC today.
-On September 29, 1969, Kenny Burrell, Thelma Houston, and Rodney Dangerfield performed on the opening night, while Milton Berle, Ed McMann, Joan Rivers, and David Frost were in the audience.
-It claims to be the longest-running comedy nightclub in the country and continues to attract top-flight comedians from the comedy club and late-night TV circuit.
+Dangerfield's Comedy Club was opened in 1969.
+It is till date one of the best New York comedy clubs that was opened by the late comic Rodney "I Don't Get No Respect" Dangerfield and his friend Anthony Bevacqua, who still runs and operates it.
+The opening night on September 29, 1969 saw performances from Kenny Burrell, Thelma Houston, and Rodney Dangerfield and it was noted that Milton Berle, Ed McMann, Joan Rivers, and David Frost were in the audience.
+The longest-running comedy nightclub in the country continues to attract top league of comedians from the late-night TV fraternity and comedy clubs.

 Take our fabulous Night Tour and then head over to Dangerfield’s for a true New York experience!!